 Taiitsukun appears, transporting Chiriko and Mitsukake to the group and explains that the Shinzaho (The baby) is in danger.
-Taka’s phone rings and asks how his phone can ring in that world….Uhmmm if you didn’t believe your phone could ring in that world, why did you bring it with you on your trip?
+Taka’s phone rings and wonders how his phone can ring in that world….If you didn’t believe your phone could work in that world, why did you bring it with you on your trip?

-I guess one major note is I hate how they turned Mayo around in this.
-It’s like she’s been trying her best to be the biggest bitch in the history of bitchiness this entire OVA and now it’s like the creators are all “Okay, now you guys have to pity her and feel bad, because she’s crying, she actually apologized to someone and now she’s suicidal” Hell no!
-I don’t care if she becomes the next Mother Teresa, that doesn’t excuse half of the crap she’s pulled!
+Hell no!
+I don’t care if she becomes the next Mother Teresa, that doesn’t excuse half of the crap she’s pulled.
 And why would I pity her for trying to commit suicide?
 Her committing suicide is homicide to the baby she’s not even thinking about right now, so why should I waste pity on her?

 Thank God the next episode is the last one.

-As Mayo drifts underwater, she remembers the good times with her parents, Saori, she remembers her basketball coach Keisuke and Boushin and Houki.
+As Mayo drifts underwater, she remembers the good times with her parents, Saori, she remembers her basketball coach Keisuke, Boushin and Houki.
 She then admits that she’s done so many terrible things to all of them, but she just did them to make Taka pay attention to her.

-Riiiiiigggghhhhhhtttttt.
-Cuz, telling Boushin his father never loved his mother, trying to murder baby Chiriko, Mitsukake, Nuriko, and Horohori, being a rude bitch to everyone, threatening to kill Taka and Miaka’s baby, wishing death upon your best friend, your basketball coach, Yui and Tetsuya, lying to everyone about your situation to Taka, manipulating Taka, not giving a crap about anyone’s lives but yours and Taka’s, saying all that terrible crap about Miaka just because you’re a jealous bitch, stealing Taka and Miaka’s baby and trying to claim it as your own while you try to steal a husband away from his wife, not giving a crap about the future of the empire, ALL THAT is truly an attention grabber the likes of which any love story would be proud to have!
+Because telling Boushin his father never loved his mother, trying to murder baby Chiriko, Mitsukake, Nuriko, and Horohori, being a rude bitch to everyone, threatening to kill Taka and Miaka’s baby, wishing death upon your best friend, your basketball coach, Yui and Tetsuya, lying to everyone about your situation to Taka, manipulating Taka, not giving a crap about anyone’s lives but yours and Taka’s, saying all that terrible crap about Miaka just because you’re a jealous bitch, stealing Taka and Miaka’s baby and trying to claim it as your own while you tried to steal a husband away from his wife, not giving a single shit about the future of the empire, ALL THAT is truly an attention grabber the likes of which any love story would be proud to have!

-So she’s begging everyone to forgive her and Taka comes to the rescue.
-Mistuk—OMG…AHHHHHHHHH Too deep man-voice coming from small five-year-old!! >.<;;
+She’s begging everyone to forgive her, and Taka comes to her rescue.
+Mistuk—Oh my god!…AHHHHHHHHH Too deep man-voice coming from small five-year-old!!